wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XXXIX.

-Capture of the U. S. sloop of war Frolic , by the British frigate Orpheus--capture of the British sloop of war L" Epervier , by the Peacock.
-Cant.
-Warrington--capture of the Reindeer , by the Wasp , Capt Blukely--the Avon captured and sunk--U. S. vessels Syren and Rattlesnake captured--Admiral Cochrane declares the whole American coast in a state of blockade.
+Capture of the U. S. sloop of war Frolic , by the British frigate Orpheus--capture of the British sloop of war L'Epervier , by the Peacock.
+Capt.
+Warrington--capture of the Reindeer , by the Wasp , Capt.
+Blakely--the Avon captured and sunk--U. S. vessels Syren and Rattlesnake captured--Admiral Cochrane declares the whole American coast in a state of blockade.

 NOW it happened on the twenty-first day of the fourth month of the eighteen hundred and fourteenth year , that one of the strong ships of the king , called the Orpheus ;

 2 Being upon the waters of the great deep , fell in with a small vessel of the United States , called the Frolic , and made capture thereof.

-3 However , in the same month , not many days after- wards , a fighting vessel of Columbia , called tire Peacock ," commanded by the brave Warrington , met one of the vessels of the king.
+3 However , in the same month , not many days afterwards , a fighting vessel of Columbia , called the Peacock , commanded by the brave Warrington , met one of the vessels of the king.

 4 Now they were about equal in force ; and the name of the vessel of Britain was called L'Epervier and the captain's name was Wales.